 "Funny Aneurysm" Moment: Commandant Spengler's multiple amputations are continually played for laughs.
 His actor Daniel von Bargen would later lose a leg to diabetes, and attempted suicide when it looked like he might lose the other one.

-In the episode "Malcolm Goes to College," Reese pretends to be a drug dealer in order to get the attention of a well-known (and cute) narc at school.
-This culminates in Hal getting busted for possession of drugs, complete with a baby at the table, and Reese berating him for not telling him.
+In "Malcolm Goes to College," Reese pretends to be a drug dealer in order to get the attention of a well-known (and cute) narc at school, culminating in Hal getting busted for possession of drugs, complete with a baby at the table, and Reese berating him for not telling him.

 The episode "Reese's Party" centers on one of Francis's hoodlum friends breaking in and making crystal meth in the family's backyard (sadly, Hal is away with Lois at a bed and breakfast).

-In another episode, Hal worries that he may have cancer and tries to hide it from his sons (until he gets a call saying that the lump is benign), which is slightly better morally (but not as exciting entertainment-wise) than making meth with a high school drop-out to pay for the hospital bills and make sure his family has something to live on when he dies.
+In another episode, Hal worries that he may have cancer and tries to hide it from his sons note (until he gets a call saying that the lump is benign), which is slightly better morally (but not as exciting entertainment-wise) than making meth with a high school drop-out to pay for the hospital bills and make sure his family has something to live on when he dies.